-• There is a general regional need for additional areas of well-located industrial land.
+There is a general regional need for additional areas of well-located industrial land.
 Older inner area industrial locations such as Osborne Park are in a stage of transition from their former industrial uses to commercial and office uses.
 This puts pressure on next-level industrial land in inner and middle metropolitan locations.
-Base planning and demand analysis for industrial land in Perth and Peel was completed 9 years ago11 and the subsequent key WAPC policy document, the Economic and Employment Lands Strategy 12 (EELS) planned in detail only to 2031.
-No detail on future employment land demand or supply for future years is contained in the Perth & Peel @ 3.5 Million suite of documents and while some new land is identified in the region for future general business and industrial employment beyond 2031, some, for example the North Ellenbrook land may not be available until well beyond the planning timeframe and is not well located to fill the requirement for well -located general industrial land.
+Base planning and demand analysis for industrial land in Perth and Peel was completed 9 years ago and the subsequent key WAPC policy document,

-11 Syme Marmion & Co, Industrial Land Needs Study, LandCorp and DPI, 2008
+&lt;sup>11 Syme Marmion & Co, Industrial Land Needs Study, LandCorp and DPI, 2008